VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 So... let's run over that CMakeLists

 First thing that happens is that it copies a bunch of headers to a bunch of different folders.
-It's only a bunch of statements because I have some headers in the original folders I don't deploy.
+It's only several statements because I have some headers in the original folders I don't deploy.
 If you can narrow what you want to a regexp, you can use `install(DIRECTORY)` which will copy the folder structure for you.
+(GLOBing the files and `install(FILES)` the list will "squash" you folder structure, with all the files being put in the same place)

 The _DESTINATION_ for all those `install()` is a relative path.
 It is appended to a variable called _CMAKE_INSTALL_PREFIX_.
 That variable is what you need to `set` to where you want to install.

-The next call is an [`install(TARGETS)`](https://cmake.org/cmake/help/v3.8/command/install.html#installing-targets) What it does is install the output files of the listed targets according to their type.
+The next call is an [`install(TARGETS)`](https://cmake.org/cmake/help/v3.8/command/install.html#installing-targets) What it does is copy the output files of the listed targets according to their type.
 So executables on X, libraries on Y... whatever you decide.
-If you are unlucky to be in Windows, iot helps you a bit as it considers DLLs as RUNTIME targets.
+If you are unlucky to be in Windows, it helps you a bit as it considers DLLs as RUNTIME targets.
 So you .lib goes to your LIBRARY destination but your dll is copied to the same folder as your .exe, as Windows would expect it.

-That command also takes a _EXPORT_ parameter.
+That command also takes an _EXPORT_ parameter.
 That EXPORT is part of the final config files and if you go back you'll see that the very final call there is an `install(EXPORT)`.
 Those files have the information about the targets you're installing.
 They know what the libraries are called, register the transitive